speechbrain/speechbrain/docs/contributing.md

 - The CI pipeline is triggered by pull requests.
 - Runs in a Ubuntu environment provided by GitHub
 - GitHub offers a limited amount of CI pipeline minutes for free.
-- CD would stand for continuous deployment, though we’re not doing that yet
+- CD stands for continuous deployment, check out the "Releasing a new version" section.

 ### Our test suite
 - Code linters are run.
 This means black and flake8.
 These are run on everything in speechbrain (the library directory), everything in recipes and everything in tests.